Dancing Streams In Merging Halos: Stellar Streams in a MW--LMC-like merger

-\item \textbf{Stars in perturbed streams can significantly deviate from the stream's median orbital plane}, leading to bifurcations and oscillatory substructures (the ``waves") where one part of the stream is on a different orbit than other parts of the stream.
-The waves also show that these streams in fact exist out of multiple wraps.
-These are more apparent in the higher mass streams for the subset of streams shown (see e.g. the third stream in the left column, or the first six streams in the right column).
-If stream stars get dispersed or moved to a different orbit they will be tilted away from the median orbital plane.
-The same is not the case in non-spherical potentials: in a static non-spherical potential because of precession, and in an evolving potential because of ongoing changes to the potential along the stream and orbit.
+\item \textbf{Stars in perturbed streams can significantly deviate from the stream's median orbital plane, leading to bifurcations and oscillatory substructures (the ``waves") where one part of the stream is on a different orbit than other parts of the stream.} The waves also show that these streams in fact exist out of multiple wraps.
+These are more apparent in the higher mass streams for the subset of streams shown (see, e.g. stream 444 left column, or streams 1013, 955, 1019, 538, 585, 656 in the right column).
+We further test the robustness of this result in a resolution study in the Appendix \ref{app:heating1}.
+If stream stars are dispersed or moved to a different orbit, they will be tilted away from the median orbital plane.
+The same is not the case in non-spherical potentials: in a static non-spherical potential because of precession and in an evolving potential because of ongoing changes to the potential along the stream and orbit.
 In our merger models, both the incoming perturber and the reaction to this from the main halo will continually change the potential, locally and globally.